-At the top is the large Sanctuary of Montallegro, built in 1558 to commemorate a picture left by the Virgin when she appeared to a peasant.
+At the top is the large Sanctuary of Our Lady of Montallegro, built in 1558 to commemorate a picture left by the Virgin when she appeared to a peasant.
 Its marble facade was added in 1896.
 On the walls inside are many offerings, mostly for miracles at sea.
 There are also two hotels, both with restaurants open for both lunch and dinner.
 Several hiking trails start from Montallegro.

 Festivals and Events

 The most important festival is July 2, the Festa dell' Apparizione della Vergine, celebrated in Montallegro above Rapallo.
 There's a procession from town up to the church.
 The small theater in the former Clarrise convent holds concerts and plays and during summer movies are shown outdoors in the town park by the Villa Tigullio.
 There are many small weekend festivals, outdoor markets, and concerts throughout the year.
 Sailing regattas are sometimes held in the gulf.